rudydelorenzo/ELMo/README.md

 # Welcome to the ELMo Library

 ## What's ELMo?
 ELMo is a library that simplifies communication between ELM327 devices and ESP32 microprocessors.
 The library allows for this communication to happen synchronously, no more [callback hell](http://callbackhell.com/)!
-This library is supposed a barebones, yet easy-to-use middle man between your logic and the ELM327 device.
+This library is intended to be a barebones, yet easy-to-use middle man between your logic and the ELM327 device.

 ## How do I get it?
 **Method 1: Arduino Library manager**